choguun/choguun/README.md

 ### Hi there 👋

-I am a Web3 Builder and Full-stack AI & Blockchain Developer. \
+I am a Builder and Full-stack AI & Blockchain Developer.
-Typescript, ReactJS, Python, Solidity, Rust, and Move.

 Solve things with AI agents.